-Vantrue N2 is a 3 channel dash cam with a front camera, interior facing cabin camera, and rear road-facing camera.
-It has the onboard G sensor that automatically detects brake lights, engine sound, and pedestrians.
+Vantrue N2 is a 3-channel dash cam with a front camera, interior-facing cabin camera, and rear road-facing camera.
+It has an onboard G sensor that automatically detects brake lights, engine sound, and pedestrians.

 This device also has built-in Wi-Fi to easily share videos on social media or store them for later viewing on your phone.
 It offers parking mode, which starts recording when motion is detected.
 The video quality is excellent and the ease of use makes it one of the best dash cams for winter driving conditions in Canada.

 Vantrue N2 is a front and rear dash camera that records in 1080p.
 It offers a parking mode to automatically start recording when motion is detected.
 The 360-degree coverage allows you to keep an eye on what’s going on around your car, even if you are driving at night or in the dark.